 You can make your wife happy and get her a Louis Vuitton bag for a better price than in the U.S. and you can benefit from tax refund.
 Given that the brand is quite expensive, you can make some good savings even if you just get a few items.

-Le Marais, a historic district closeby Notre Dame de Paris and Centre Pampidou, was an excellent area full of shopping options that we discovered almost by surprise.
+Le Marais, a historic district closeby Notre Dame de Paris and Centre Pampidou, was an excellent area full of shopping options.

 If you’re not a fan of long lines, Musée d’Orsay is an excellent alternative to the Louvre, with several high-quality art pieces.
 On top of that, you can visit the entire Museum in a half-day, which would be impossible for the Louvre.